Dump Oracle Database to Sql File

 Example: Importing Data from a Microsoft Excel File

-Assume that you wanted to import the data that was exported in "Example: Exporting Data to a Microsoft Excel File", into a new table that has the same column definitions as the original (REGIONS
+Assume that you wanted to import the data that was exported in "Example: Exporting Data to a Microsoft Excel File", into a new table that has the same column definitions as the original (REGIONS) table.

 To accomplish these goals, follow these steps: